• Skip to primary navigation

 Though a crisp meant a base of fruit topped with a crumbly oat topping, whereas a crumble had no oats, nowadays, the two names are used interchangeably.
 I'm calling this a rhubarb crumble, but in your household, maybe you'd call it a rhubarb crisp.
 Either way, it's delicious!

-Ingredients to make a rhubarb crumble from scratch.
+Ingredients to make rhubarb crumble measured out.

 Rhubarb has a lot of water, more than you would think when you look at it and cut into it.
 This means, if you don't add enough thickener to it, the juices will create a soupy filling that is difficult to serve and quite watery.